-COU 590 Counseling Significant Losses (3) I
+COU 590 Counseling Significant Losses (3) I (Same as PSY 590)

 An investigation of the counseling process as applied to life events that occur in the area of significant loss.
 An investigation of the role of the counselor, characteristics of clients, helping and referral skills, and theories of counseling as applied to significant loss events.
-P: IC.
+P: Sr. stdg.

-COU 610 Counseling Theories and Methods (3) I, II, S
+COU 610 Counseling Theories and Methods (3) I